Impact of Blur and Resolution on Demographic Disparities in 1-to-Many Facial Identification: 1-to-Many Accuracy Across Demographics in ``government ID" quality setting

 \subsection{Comparison With Equal Identities and Images}

 The non-mated and mated distributions can be affected by the number of identities enrolled and the number of images per identity \cite{Grother_CVPR_2004,Grother_NIST_2018}.
-(See supplementary material for detailed experiment and analysis).
 Therefore, a comparison focused on difference due to demographic alone should have the same number of identities and images across the demographics.
 In our dataset, Caucasian female has the least number of identities, 2,797.
 So we randomly select 2,797 identities from each of the other demographics.
 The most recent image of each identity is again used as the probe.
 To equalize the number of enrolled images, the next most recent image is selected as the one enrolled image per identity.
 This results in each of the demographics having 2,797 probe images and 2,797 gallery images.
-Further, to check that the age difference between probe and enrolled image for an identity is approximately balanced across demographics, we checked the distribution of time between mated images. (shown in the supplementary material).
+Further, to check that the age difference between probe and enrolled image for an identity is approximately balanced across demographics, we checked the distribution of time between mated images.

 The d' values for the non-mated and mated distributions based on the balanced image sets are given in Table~\ref{tab:d-prime} (``1-to-many balanced'' column).
 The d' order across demographics is the same as for the original unbalanced datasets.
 However, the differences between the demographics are smaller for the balanced dataset.